cym13/cym13.github.io/source/crypter_writeup.rst

 Let's stop there for a second because we just discovered something very
 important: the source is a PNG file!
-This means that our cryptographic analysis just turned (partially) into a know-text attack as the structure presents some static parts like a MAGIC number.
+This means that our cryptographic analysis just turned (partially) into a known-text attack as the structure presents some static parts like a MAGIC number.
 We'll come back to that later.